Tlemonesis/candidate-data-preparation/README.md

    - Use Google Search API within n8n to query LinkedIn profile URLs related to specific job keywords.

 2. **Extract & Store Data**
-   - Extract relevant text (e.g., About section, descriptions) from the profiles.
+   - Extract relevant text from the profiles.
    - Store the extracted data in Google Sheets.

 3. **Preprocess Text**